bryan7ran/bryantransit/_posts/2020-04-01-welcome-to-bryantransit.md

 The best way to keep track of my activity is to follow or connect with me on [LinkedIn](https://www.linkedin.com/in/bryan7ran/)!

-EDIT November 2: I'm also experimenting with tooltips inline for acronyms and other technical info that I'd like to include in blog!
+EDIT April 2: I'm also experimenting with tooltips inline for acronyms and other technical info that I'd like to include in blog!
 But learning CSS is proving to be a bit difficult.
 My latest success:

 <body>Test test test test <div class="tooltip">Air Canada 3
   <span class="tooltiptext">Vancouver (YVR) to Tokyo-Narita (NRT) @ 13:50</span>